Gaspar Coelho

 Gaspar Coelho (c.
 1529 – 1590) was a Portuguese Jesuit missionary.
 He replaced Francisco Cabral as the Superior and Vice-Provincial of the Jesuit mission in Japan during the late 16th century.
 He catalysed the disfavour of Toyotomi Hideyoshi against the Jesuit mission in Japan in 1587.

 Early life

-Coelho was born in Porto, Portugal.
+Coelho was born in Porto, Portugal, around 1529.
 He joined the Society of Jesus in Goa in 1556, and only four years later, was chosen to accompany the Society's highest Asian official, Antonio de Quadros, on a tour of India.

 Work in Japan

 Coelho first arrived in Japan around 1570, at the invitation of Francisco Cabral.
 Coelho and Cabral pursued a strategy of attempting to convert Buddhists and destroy Buddhist and Shinto temples in Japan's Christian domains, such as the Ōmura Domain, where the Jesuits supported Ōmura Sumitada in his defeat of Saigō Sumitaka.
 During the final years of Sumitada's reign, Coelho encouraged a wave of Buddhist and Shinto temple destruction in the domain.
 He also convinced Sumitada to forcefully convert all of his subjects to Christianity.
 Coelho also ministered to the Arima clan, presiding over Arima Yoshisada's baptism in 1576.

 Coelho became Superior of the Japan mission in September 1581, and was left in charge of the mission following Alessandro Valignano's departure in February 1582.
 Following his appointment as superior, Coelho commissioned the building of a fusta warship for the Jesuits in Nagasaki, financed by local Portuguese merchants and crewed by Japanese Christians.

 Coelho supported Arima Harunobu in a 1584 victory in Shimabara against Ryūzōji Takanobu, who had threatened to crucify Coelho and give the port of Nagasaki to the soldiers of the Ryūzōji army.
 He lobbied other Christian samurai, as well as Christians in the Spanish Philippines, to support the Arima against the Ryūzōji.